klbowman/ExcelHomework/README.md

   - The variance of the number of backers.
   - The standard deviation of the number of backers.

+## Insights from Data Analysis

+### Conclusions
+- The majority of successful Kickstarter campaigns are in theater, music, film & video categories.
+- The greatest number of successful Kickstarter campaigns were launched during the month of May.
+- The following subcategories have a 100% success rate: classical music, documentary, electronic music, hardware, metal, nonfiction, pop, radio & podcasts, rock, shorts, small batch, tabletop games, television.
+The following subcategories have a 100% failure rate: animation, children's books, drama, fiction, food trucks, gadgets, jazz, mobile games, people, places, restaurants, translation, video games, web.

+### Limitations
+- The data in these plots is not normalized to reflect the proportion of successful and failed accounts relative to the total number of accounts.
+Some categories may have a greater number of successful accounts due to a higher number of submissions, rather than a higher funding success rate.
+- This data analysis does not take into consideration other factors, such as funding goal and the number of backers, that may affect the outcome of the account.

 ## Getting Started

 ### Technologies Used